Aortic Valve Replacement Medical Negligence Case

 Thompson v.
 OHSU, Multnomah County Case No. 15CV01533

 This was a wrongful death medical negligence case brought on behalf of the estate of Marie Jackson.
 Ms. Jackson underwent aortic valve replacement surgery in 2013.
 She remained in the hospital post-surgery, and after initially showing signs of improvement, her condition began to worsen due to a collection of fluid in her chest.
-Several efforts were made to remove the fluid using a pigtail catheter but they were unsuccessful and she did not survive.
+Several efforts were made to remove the fluid using a pigtail catheter, but they were unsuccessful, and she did not survive.
 Her estate alleged medical negligence by defendant OHSU and its medical professionals.
-The allegations included: failing to manage the fluid collection by using diuretics; failing to remove a sufficient amount of the fluid; and failing to have Jackson’s care managed by more experienced and/or specialized providers after initial efforts to remove the fluid were unsuccessful.
+The allegations included: failing to manage the fluid collection by using diuretics; failing to remove a sufficient amount of the fluid and failing to have Jackson’s care led by more experienced and specialized providers after initial efforts to remove the fluid were unsuccessful.
 The estate sought $3,600,000 in damages.

 OHSU denied that they were negligent.

 Plaintiff’s Counsel – Michael Gutzler